 With no less than eight whiskey distilleries and only 3,228 permanent residents (that’s one distillery per 400 people), it is no surprise that Islay boasts the name of the Queen of the Hebrides.
 After the adults have checked out these world-famous liquor factories, head down to the gorgeous coastline where you can spot some of the plentiful wildlife.

-Islay is the perfect place for little ones to go wild and have a nature-centered, unplugged getaway.
+Islay is the perfect place for little ones to go wild and have a nature-centred, unplugged getaway.
 The whole family can enjoy horse riding or bike tours around the island, check out the local handicraft or soak up one of the annual festivals for a true taste of Islay’s island culture.
-There's a great choice of accommodation to suit everyone, from hostels to five star guest houses.
+There's a great choice of accommodation to suit everyone, from hostels to five-star guest houses.

 Recently famous for being home to the Duke and Duchess of Cambridge, Anglesey is teeming with fun family-friendly activities.
 Thanks to its rich heritage you're never more than a stone’s throw away from a medieval castle, old copper mine or small town with an amazing story to tell.